defgsus/clipig/docs/walkthrough.md

       degree: -30 30
       center: .4 .6
   - center_crop: 224
-  - mul: 1./5.         # [CLIP](https://github.com/openai/CLIP/) only sees 1/5th of the color range
+  - mul: 1./5.         # only show a 5th of the color range
   constraints:
   - blur:
       kernel_size: 51